smyachenkov/blog/content/posts/categorizing-instagram-tags-with-k-means.md

 groups = model.fit_predict(data)
 ```

-`groups` is an array with a size of initial `data` array 6.
+`groups` is an array with the same size as initial `data` array — 6.
 And it contains groups ids for entries in `data` in the same order:
 ```
 post 0: 0
 post 1: 0